Docs

 Liquidators interact with individual lToken contracts in which they wish to repay an outstanding borrow and seize a supplied asset as collateral.
 When this collateral is seized, the liquidator receives the corresponding amount of lTokens equal to the amount of collateral seized.
 The liquidator can then redeem the lTokens for the respective underlying asset in a similar manner as if they had supplied the assets to the protocol themselves.

 Liquidation contract calls require approval as the liquidator is transferring funds into the contract.
-See the Liquidation section of the Technical Overview for further details.
+See the section of the for further details.